SirJimKe/alx-low_level_programming/0x12-singly_linked_lists/README.md

 * File: 2-add_node.c adds a new node at the beginning of a list_t list
 * File: 3-add_node_end.c adds a new node at the end of a list_t list
 * File: 4-free_list.c frees a list_t list
+* File: 100-first.c prints a sentence before the main function is executed